 Applications for London Commercial Trainee Producer placements 2019 are closed.
 The next round of applications open January 2020.

 Please log in or sign up to access current opportunities.

-We are delighted to announce that our hosts for 2019 are; HOME Manchester, Leeds Playhouse, Royal Lyceum Edinburgh & Wiltshire Creative!
+Our hosts for 2019 are; HOME Manchester, Leeds Playhouse, Royal Lyceum Edinburgh & Wiltshire Creative!
 Northern Stage will also be hosting a 7 month placement following on from last year.
 Find out more about the scheme and our fantastic hosts here.

 HOME Manchester’s Executive Director, Jon Gilchrist said:

 “Stage One has had an extraordinary impact on the UK theatre landscape, providing important opportunities for emerging producers across the country, and we’re delighted to be partnering with them at a significant time for HOME.
 We look forward to providing an opportunity for a talented young producer to help us bring in new work by an exciting generation of artists to the stages in Manchester and across the country.”